Explore health content from A to Z.

 Impaired glucose tolerance

 Dyslipidemia (abnormal amount of lipids in the blood)

 Those who smoke or have diabetes mellitus have the highest risk of complications from peripheral vascular disease because these risk factors also cause impaired blood flow.

-Approximately half the people diagnosed with peripheral vascular disease are symptom free.
+Up to half the people diagnosed with peripheral vascular disease are symptom free.
 For those experiencing symptoms, the most common first symptom is intermittent claudication in the calf (leg discomfort described as painful cramping that occurs with exercise and is relieved by rest).
 During rest, the muscles need less blood flow, so the pain disappears.
 It may occur in one or both legs depending on the location of the clogged or narrowed artery.